Boundary representations of hyperbolic groups: Examples

 The irreducibility of the Bader-Muchnik representations is a special case of Theorem~\ref{thm:irreducibility}.
 To conclude the equivalence condition of \cite{Bader2011} using Theorem~\ref{thm:inequivalence}, it is enough to observe that proportionality of the marked length spectra is equivalent to rough similarity of the induced metrics on $\pi_1(M)$.
 In one direction it is trivial---the length of the shortest geodesic loop in the free homotopy class of $g\in\pi_1(M)$ is the translation length of $g$ acting on $\wt M$, and can be expressed in terms of the metric as

 For the other direction we may resort to \cite[Theorem 2.2]{Otal1992}, which states that the marked length spectrum determines the cross-ratio on the boundary.
-Hence, proportional marked length spectra lead to cross-ratios satisfying $[\cdot]'=[\cdot]^\alpha$, and thus they arise from roughly similar metrics.
+Hence, proportional marked length spectra lead to cross-ratios satisfying $[\cdot]'=[\cdot]^\alpha$, and thus they arise from roughly similar metrics, by the arguments from the proofs of Lemma \ref{lem:doubly-ergodic-implies-quasi-mobius} and Theorem~\ref{thm:inequivalence}.